keycloak/keycloak-quickstarts/action-token-required-action/README.md

 If you want to play with and modify the example, simply rerun the maven deploy command above and the new version will be hot deployed.

+Note that you need to deploy the responder application into WildFly.
+A sample responder application is part of the tests and after running the above command will be located in `target/deployments/wildfly_action-token-responder-example_action-token-responder-example.war`.

 Enable the Provider for a Realm
 -------------------------------
 Login to the Keycloak Admin Console and go to the Authentication section,